Remember to KISS before the travel – Keep It Simple and Short.

 Consider About Storing

-Decide of Size You Need
+Decide Carry on Luggage Size You Need

 Specs on the Valise

-Soft-Sided or Hard-Sided?
+Soft-Sided or Hard-Sided Carry-on Luggage?

 Cons: this kind is not as protective as hard-sided ones.
-They are vulnerable to accidental or intentional ripping if not made with high quality materials.
+They are vulnerable to accidental or intentional ripping if not made with high-quality materials.

 Cons: They scuff and scratch easily and are inflexible.
-So that you cannot squeeze in extras.
-Hard-sided suitcases do not generally have outside pockets.
+So that you cannot squeeze in extras, hard-sided suitcases do not generally have outside pockets.

 What about Luggage on Wheels?

 Pros: Easier to traverse in tight spaces and busy places.
-Even a heavy or large suitcase could be easily managed with four wheels.
+Even a heavy or oversized suitcase could be easily managed with four wheels.
 The spinner is more user-friendly; hence a better choice than the roller as the spinner does not put extra stress on your shoulder or hand.

 No Wheel Luggage